 Kerr is a stocking distributor for MD-Kinney Vacuum Pumps and Vacuum Boosters for Michigan.
-MD-Kinney products perform reliably and ruggedly – even when used in harsh processes.
+MD-Kinney products perform reliably and ruggedly – even when used in harsh processes – and for a variety of applications and industries.
 With Kerr’s assistance, MD-Kinney application experts can even design and manufacture custom vacuum systems built specifically for your needs.

 Following are the types of MD-Kinney vacuum pumps that Kerr offers.